Brian Griese: NFL career statistics

+Regular season

 Broadcasting career

-Since 2009, Griese has been employed by ESPN, working until 2020 as an analyst on the network's college football coverage.
+From 2009 to 2020, Griese was employed by ESPN, working as an analyst on the network's college football coverage.
 Griese also served as radio color commentator for 850 KOA (AM)'s coverage of Denver Broncos' football for the 2010 and 2011 seasons.

-In 2020, Griese joined the booth for Monday Night Football, working alongside Steve Levy and Louis Riddick.
+From 2020 to 2022, Griese joined the booth for Monday Night Football, working alongside Steve Levy and Louis Riddick.

 Coaching career

 San Francisco 49ers

-On March 4, 2022, it was announced Griese was leaving Monday Night Football to become the quarterbacks coach for the San Francisco 49ers, replacing Rich Scangarello, who left to become the offensive coordinator & quarterbacks coach at Kentucky.
-He played quarterback for the Tampa Bay Buccaneers from 2004 to 2005 when 49ers head coach Kyle Shanahan was an offensive quality control coach, while also being drafted by Shanahan's father Mike Shanahan while Head Coach of the Denver Broncos.
+On March 4, 2022, it was announced Griese was leaving Monday Night Football to become the quarterbacks coach for the San Francisco 49ers, replacing Rich Scangarello, who left to become the offensive coordinator and quarterbacks coach at Kentucky.
+He played quarterback for the Tampa Bay Buccaneers from 2004 to 2005 when 49ers head coach Kyle Shanahan was an offensive quality control coach, while also being drafted by Shanahan's father Mike Shanahan while head coach of the Denver Broncos.

+On February 26, 2025, it was announced that Griese had left San Francisco's coaching staff in order to spend more time with his family.